flplima/flplima/README.md

 ### Hi there 👋

-- 👨‍💻 I'm a Full Stack JavaScript developer.
+- 👨‍💻 I'm a self-taught JavaScript developer;
+- 🇧🇷 I live in Rio de Janeiro, Brazil;
 - ❤️ I love working with TypeScript, React, Next.js and NestJS;
+- 👷 Also, I have experience with React Native, Ruby On Rails and Python;
-- 🌱 I’m currently learning about state machines, chatbots, machine learning, AI stuff and how to play violin;
+- 🌱 I’m currently learning about advanced state management, natural language processing, speaking Esperanto and jazz piano;
-- 🤖 Looking for a cool open source project?
-Go see [Laika, my virtual assistant](https://github.com/flplima/laika);
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/felipelimadasilva/);